Harrylevesque/Expo2026/README.md

 </pre>

 the code repo will update within a few days

+sept 11
+restructured the code base and created over 250 tasks for the entire project code. this exclude actuall science fair prep like reports, keyosks and paperwork. also created multiple different binarys for the users, the 3rd pary services that will use SLQRPDF.

 ### the plan
 create a system for loging in using a simple qr code scan